Trump administration settles with Latino farm activists who said they were targeted over political work

 Overall, at least 20 members of the group were detained or arrested in connection with alleged immigration violations between 2016 and 2018, according to the lawsuit.
 The workers said the group was targeted specifically to “intimidate and chill” their rights to free speech and organizing.

-According to internal DHS documents obtained by the workers and their legal team during the case, DHS officials had compiled information about the group in an intelligence dossier it compiled in 2017.
+According to internal DHS documents obtained by the workers and their legal team during the case, DHS officials had compiled information about the group in an intelligence dossier in 2017.

 “Since the 2016 presidential election there have been numerous protest groups that have formed across the northern states in opposition to President Trump,” the documents stated.
 “It is opposition toward his immigration policies that place Customs and Border Protection personnel in the sites of most of these opposition groups.”